 – Emphasize abdominal breathing and movement of the diaphragm

 – Slower, deeper breathing is the way to greater health.

 Balance is important to everyone, our breathing is connected to our balance we create our stability from the tendons

 The connection is as we grow we use only the upper chest, this is not good for balance, the reason is when we breath in the shoulder go up and lifts the skeleton which reduces our gravity.

 In Gong Yi Taijiquan (Tai Ji ) exercise, relaxation of the body is a dynamic relaxation.
-It means moving the body using only those joints in the correct sequence and muscles, which are only absolutely necessary.
+It means moving the body using only those joints in the correct sequence and minimal muscles use, which are absolutely necessary.

 – Identify and eliminate all excess tension

 – Eliminate excess effort to create better body awareness

-– Strength with ease comes from tension on a specific joint and focus on the Yi (mind)
+– Strength with ease comes from tension on a specific tendon in the joint and focus on the Yi (mind)

 Complete circulation is dependent not only on the action of the heart but also on the correct movement of the body.
 Studies have shown that Gong Yi Taijiquan (Tai Ji ) exercise leads to only mildly elevated heart rate but does not lead to a larger increase in stroke volume.